Categories: Programming

 The Python standard library is, for historical reasons, not completely consistent.
 The recommended practice for new code is:

-• mostly, use lowercase_with_underscores
+- mostly, use

-• constants should be UPPERCASE_WITH_UNDERSCORES
+- constants should be

-• however classnames should use CamelCase (even though many classes in the standard library do not)
+- however classnames should use CamelCase (even though many classes in the standard library do not)

-• and exceptions (which are classes) should use form {SomeClassName}Error (assuming they do represent errors) 1
+- and exceptions (which are classes) should use form

 Underscores

-When a name has two leading underscores, and does not end with two underscores, then Python mangles the name into form _{classname}__{originalname} This ensures that there is never a “name collision” with an attribute defined in a subclass.
+This ensures that there is never a “name collision” with an attribute defined in a subclass.
 Such names should obviously not be used for attributes which are intended to be part of the classes public behaviour - ie should only be applied to attributes used for internal purposes by methods on that class.
 As a side-effect, it makes access to such attributes slightly more complicated for external code - but the goal of mangling is not to provide “access control for attributes” like some object-oriented languages support.

 Names that have two leading and two trailing underscores are treated specially by the Python environment; these are sometimes called “dunder names”.
 User code is not supposed to define new names of this form; user code may override methods with such names (when such support is documented).
-Sometimes it is acceptable to read or write such names (see documentation) - although in most cases, Python provides a wrapper function to access attributes with such names (eg instead of accessing obj.__dict__, use vars(obj)).
+Sometimes it is acceptable to read or write such names (see documentation) - although in most cases, Python provides a wrapper function to access attributes with such names (eg instead of accessing obj.__dict__

-A name with one leading underscore is an indication that the name is intended to be private to the module; a “from module import *” will not import such names.
-However it is accessible via explicit use of the module name (“weak privacy”).
+A name with one leading underscore is an indication that the name is intended to be private to the module; a “from module import *

 Programming Styles